 Other creditors like cell phone carriers or utility companies can report late payments, but they typically don’t report on-time payments.

-If you do have any late payments listed, they’ll be marked with exactly how late they were, ranging anywhere from 30 days to 150 days (or more, if the account went into default).
+If you do have a late payment listed, it’ll be marked with exactly how late it was, ranging anywhere from 30 days to 150 days (or more, if the account went into default).
 The later the payment, the more your credit score will drop as a result.